 Nobody read the Community Guidelines…

-Community Guidelines (also referred to as: Code of Conduct) are the most critical piece of documentation for both you (as a moderator) and the community.
+Community Guidelines (called Code of Conduct) are the most critical documentation for both you (as a moderator) and the community.

-You can’t tell members what is acceptable and what isn’t—you need to show them—explicitly.
+You can’t tell members what is acceptable or not—you need to show them—explicitly.
 To emphasize further, in the words of Philippe Kruchten: “If it is not written down, it does not exist.”

 And before you ask, No—boilerplate content for community guidelines does not work—it is ambiguous at best and potentially misleading.

 Zooming out of the picture, the same line in a community guideline template can mean different things for different communities (take promotional content, for example)—it is crucial to make your code of conduct personal and unique to your community.